Automattic/wp-calypso/packages/material-design-icons/README.md

 ## Using a Material icon in Calypso

-We use svgr to load SVG files and convert them to React components.
+We use `svgr` to load SVG files and convert them to React components:

 ```jsx
 import { ReactComponent as SvgExample } from './test.svg';